tomjamesallen/Async-Hook-Manager/README.md

 ### Make a call
 `.makeCall([thenCallback, ][failCallback, ][options])`

+Options:
+* `respectPreviousCalls` [boolean]: whether to wait for previous calls to resolve / reject before firing the current call's callback
+* `payload` [object/any]: will be passed to each of the registered hooks' callback functions

 Can be passed then and fail callbacks directly.
 Additionally returns a promise that has its own `.then` method.
 If you are concerned with the order that calls are called in, then avoid using the returned promise's `.fail` method, as this cannot be guaranteed to fire sequentially.
+You can pass an optional payload to the options argument; this will be delivered to all of the registered hooks.

 ### Get the ID of the last call.
 `.getLastCallId()`

+Get the ID of the last call to be made to the instance.